lironabutbul/flutter-bmi-calculator/README.md

 #### screens (activities)

 `input_page.dart` - This code implementing the UI (User Interface) of the calculator screen, where the user need to provide necessary information for calculating user's BMI.
-Take a look of this activity at the top
+Take a look of this activity at [About The Project](#star2-about-the-project) section.

 `results_page.dart` - This code implementing the UI (User Interface) of the results screen, there the user is shown his BMI, a classification group, a customized message and the standard BMI range.
+Take a look at this activity at [About The Project](#star2-about-the-project} section.
 #### lib

 `calculator_brain.dart` - This code implementing the `CalculatorBrain` class, where the necessary calculations and conditionals are performed to provide a result to the user that contains the BMI, group classification and interpretation.

+Use this space to tell a little more about your project and how it can be used.
+Show additional screenshots, code samples, demos or link to other resources.

 Method for calculating BMI:
 ```javascript